 Golden Star award and prize (There will be a display board outside the H/T's office entitled "Golden Star awards".
 The teachers give a gold star to a child / children who have achieved very well during the week or have shown kindness to others.
 The child then places the star on the board outside the h/t room.
 This can happen any time during the day.
 All the children who receive the award will be asked to stand up in the celebration assembly, tell the school the reason for achieving the award.
 The children are then given a prize.
-The H/T will choose a 'Worker of the Week' from the children who have received a gold star award and they will take home the 'Worker of the Week' trophy.
+The H/T will then choose a child to be awarded the 'Excellence Award'.
 Each classroom will have their own Gold Star Chart which keeps a record of the number of Gold Stars that the children have received throughout the year.
-The children with the most Gold Stars will receive a certificate and prize at the end of the school year.

 Children are also nominated for "Kindness Awards" by staff and their peers.
 These are displayed in the Entrance Hall.
-A trophy is awarded to the kindest act of the week.
+A trophy is awarded to the kindest acts of the week.